The origins of Baptist churches go back to the 1600s.

 1. John Wigan & the "Coldhouse cause"

-From 1657, the congregation met at the Collegiate church (now the Church of England Cathedral at Manchester) where Henry Newcome, at that time a Presbyterian in conviction, served as assistant minister.
-Henry Newcome continued to preach at the collegiate church of Manchester until 1662, and his dissenting congregation subsequently went "underground".
+From 1657, at the Collegiate church (now the Church of England Cathedral at Manchester), Henry Newcome, at that time a Presbyterian by conviction, served as minister.
+Henry Newcome continued as preacher at the collegiate church of Manchester until 1662, and his dissenting congregation subsequently went "underground".
 For a time, Henry Newcome was forced to live at Ellenbrook (Worsely), just outside the prescribed five mile radius from his former church.
 He was allowed to return in 1670, and in 1687 (the year of James II's "toleration") fitted out a barn ("Coldhouse Barn") for worship on a street now known as Thorniley Brow.
-After the Act of Toleration (1689), in 1694, a new "Dissenters' meeting house", later known as "Cross Street Chapel", was completed with Henry Newcome serving as minister.

 Here is an excerpt from a book entitled, "William Gadsby" by Ian J. Shaw: